 Trading in financial markets is quite tussling, especially considering the statistical analysis involved.
 The market volatilities, abnormal price plunges, and other risks make it even more difficult.
 Be it securities, cryptocurrency, or other tokens.
 It requires an investor with great expertise and patience to make profits while trading.

-Different traders have been trying out other trading techniques to earn in the financial and crypto markets.
+Different traders have tried other trading techniques to earn in the financial and crypto markets.
 Among the strategies include FOMO and Momo trading.

 What is FOMO or Momo?
 How do they work?
 Please keep reading and note the difference between FOMO and Momo trading and a good investment strategy.

 Fear of Missing Out, a common acronym FOMO, is a strategy where an individual enters a situation without considering the repercussions.
-In trading, FOMO is a strategy where an investor enters a market or leaves a market because of a feeling/fear of missing out.
+For example, in trading, FOMO is a strategy where an investor enters or leaves a market because of a feeling/fear of missing out.

-The FOMO feeling affects every trader both in the traditional financial system and the crypto-system.
+The FOMO feeling affects every trader in the traditional financial and cryptosystems.
 Investors do not want to lose on significant opportunities.

 Therefore, in a world where news goes around fast because of social media, FOMO trading is prevalent today.
 An investor notices other investors making significant progress when trading and wants to make the same returns.
 As such, they enter the market blindly with over-confidence and high expectations.

-FOMO is often guided by ordinary human emotions like greed, fear, jealousy, etc. Primarily, the following are associated with FOMO;
+Ordinary human emotions like greed, fear, jealousy, etc., often guide FOMO.
+Primarily, the following are associated with FOMO;

 - The herd mentality is where a trader decides to conduct a trade or enter an individual market because they notice other traders following a particular pattern when joining the market.

-- Greed in trading is the need to earn high profits within the shortest period of time.
+- Greed in trading means earning high profits within the shortest period.
 A trader guided by desire often joins the market without doing thorough research but wants to take advantage of a prevailing situation.

 - The social media impact and news rumors also trigger FOMO trades.

-Momentum trading is an investment strategy used by various traders who decide to take advantage of the surging asset prices and short term market volatilities.
-Most investors prefer buying securities at a low price and wait for them to surge.
+Momentum trading is a trading strategy used by various traders who decide to take advantage of surging asset prices and short-term market volatility.
+Most investors prefer buying securities at a low price and waiting for them to surge.
 But Momo is almost the opposite.

 According to experts who have leveraged the Momo technique when investing, it’s easy for an individual to make more money by buying tokens at high prices and selling them at even higher prices.

-Primarily, in Momo, an investor identifies securities rising in value, purchases them, and waits for the securities to reach their peak value where they sell the securities.
-A Momo investor only focuses on the short term volatility and short term up-trends of prices.
+Primarily, in Momo, an investor identifies cryptocurrencies rising in value, purchases them, and waits for them to reach their peak value before they sell them.
+A Momo investor only focuses on the short-term volatility and up-trends of prices.

-Momo traders have to be very keen to know the perfect time to buy or sell.
+Momo traders must be keen to know the perfect time to buy or sell.
 The aim is to benefit from the peak profits.
 Momo trading is a continuous process where the investor realizes an uprising in a coin and invests.